alishafazal/quiz-game-project-2/README.md

 }
 ```

 The second major bug I discovered was that I wasn't able to display the users overall score at the end of the quiz.
-By talking with Sarah from Code Institute tutor support, she gave me advice regarding the fact that I would need to store the score into the the browsers localStorage in order to display my score in my score page.
+By talking with Sarah from Code Institute tutor support, she gave me advice regarding the fact that I would need to store the score into the the browsers localStorage.
 I had to store the users overall score into the browsers localStorage as I had created a seperate HTML page to display my score.
 When the user would finish the quiz they would be taken to the score.html page and the score would be lost.
 To overcome this, I therefore stored the overall score into the browsers localStorage in my script.js file and then I created a score.js file to get the final score from local storage.

 ## Programs and Libraries Used
  - [Favicon](https://favicon.io/) - To generate the favicon image.